ajwills72/rmip/docs/part2-overview.md

-# Research Methods in Practice (Part 2)
+# Research Methods in Practice

 ## Course organization and staffing

-Students work in groups of 6 within workshop classes of 80, so each class is three times to accommodate a cohort of 240 students.
-The course runs for 12 weeks.
+In both modules, Students work in groups of 6 within workshop classes of 80, so each class is three times to accommodate a cohort of 240 students.
+The courses runs for 15 weeks, with 12 weeks of teaching, followed by three 'fallow' weeks allocated to revision and exams for other modules.
 Throughout that time, there will be a specified teaching assistant (Ph.D student or TARA) who is the supervisor of each group as is responsible for monitoring the progress of their groups.

 Each week, students attend a two-hour _high intensity_ workshop, and a two-hour _low intensity_ workshop.
 The high-intensity workshops have a student:staff ratio of 16:1.
 One of those staff must be a member of academic staff (Lecturer / AP / Prof), who is expected to be present throughout the session.
 High-intensity sessions are where new topics are introduced, and where students can expect prompt high-quality support from topic experts, including their supervisor.